Installation manual Zivver OWA add-in

 12. Click Save.

-13. Under Do the following the option Block the message, and the sub-option delete the message without notifying anyone.
+13. Under Do the following, select Block the message, and the sub-option delete the message without notifying anyone.

 14. Click Next.